Manitary/RandomStuff/pdf-Metadata-Editor/README.md

 ## Known issues

 * The window does not shrink in height automatically when a new PDF with fewer metadata entries is opened.
-* Opening multiple PDF files within the same session generates lots of warnings in the console.
-The program still functions correctly nonetheless.
 * Catching some known errors could be addressed more appropriately (e.g. attempting to open a password-protected PDF, attempting to edit a file when the corresponding ``_backup`` already exists)